dpriskorn/LexUtils/README.md

 # LexUtils

-*NOTE: rewrite in progress.
-This is in alpha state right now.*
+*NOTE: This is in alpha state right now.*

 This is a collection of tools that can be run from a read–eval–print loop (REPL) to improve Wikidata.